dselsam/certigrad/README.md

 # Certigrad

-Certigrad is a proof-of-concept of a new way to develop machine learning systems, in which the following components are developed simultaneously:
+Certigrad is a proof-of-concept for a new way to develop machine learning systems, in which the following components are developed simultaneously:

 * The implementation itself.
 * A library of background mathematics.